mitramir55/wiki_scraper_summarizer/README.md

 ## Usage

-1. Enter a query containing a URL in the text area
+1. Enter a topic you'd like to learn about in the text area
-2. Click "Start Scraping"
+2. Click "Search Wikipedia"
 3. Wait for the content to be scraped and analyzed
 4. View the results, including:
-   - Page title
+   - Article title with link to Wikipedia
-   - Extracted content
-   - AI-generated summary
+   - AI-generated summary (limited to 300 words)
-   - Original URL
+   - Full article content
-   - Timestamp
+   - Last updated timestamp

 ## Project Structure